-During appointment all Independent Directors are made aware of their roles and responsibilities which are also specified in their formal letter of appointment with terms and conditions thereon.
+At the time of appointing Independent Directors, a formal letter of appointment is given to the concerned Director, which interalia explains the role, function, duties and responsibilities as expected from the Director.
 At the Board and various committees meetings, independent directors are regularly being familiarized on the business model, operations, updates, changes, policies, new policies, process implementation of the company.
 Details of Familiarization Programs for independent Directors are available on the website of the company and can be accessed at www.lasalabs.com.